webplatform/docs-wpd/Community/Meetings/General/index.md

 ==Agenda 2013-04-26==

+* Roll call
+* Review of open action items.
 * Appearance of content flags.
 : Limited, but pointed feedback (from doc sprinters, others) suggests that these may be a deterrent to editing content.
 Consider toning them down?
 * [[WPD:Projects/DOM_API_docs|DOM API Doc Reorganization Proposal]].
+* Task forces reporting back to this general meeting.
+* Anything blocking you from creating great content?
+* Any new or notable content to promote?

 ==Agenda 2013-04-19==